emissary-ingress/emissary/user-guide/sni.md

     kubectl create secret tls <secret name> --cert <path to the certificate chain> --key <path to the private key>
     ```

 2. Create a `TLSContext` resource which points to the certificate, and lists all the different hosts in the certificate.
 Typically, these would be the Subject Alternative Names you will be using.
-If you're using a wildcard certificate, you can put in any host values that you wish to use.
+If you're using a wildcard certificate, you can put in any host values that you wish to use or use `"*.domain.com"`.

     ```yaml
     apiVersion: ambassador/v1